 - Pinterest SEO In 2018 | The Role of BFP Theory To Dominate Pinterest

-- 5 Must Follow Steps to Make Money On Pinterest Without A Blog
+- 5 Must-Follow Steps to Make Money On Pinterest Without A Blog

-So, to create more strategically content that your target audience will love, you should learn how the smart feed work.
+So, to create more strategically content that your target audience will love, you should learn how smart feed work.

 Pinterest Smart Feed

-Let me explain this in simple words for you,
+If you find difficult to understand the machine learning process in technical words from the link above then Let me explain this in simple words for you,

-pinterest Smart Feed technology divided into 3 main parts (software) i.e. Worker, Generator and Service.
+Pinterest Smart Feed technology divided into 3 main parts (software) i.e. Worker, Generator, and Service.